Finding the balance between being a technical guru and how to effectively communicate with peers.

 The spectrum of open IT positions is abundant with variable requisites that necessitate both skills equally.
 The hard-core technical engineer is an extremely valuable asset that is difficult to substitute.
 There is no amount of polished communication skill that can be replaced for the high-end expertise this type of individual brings to the table.
 Only through diligent education and extensive experience can the technical guru be born, and this individual continues to be one of the most sought-after candidates in today’s competitive market.

 For positions that call for more analysis and direct contact with users and customers, communication and business acumen become top priorities.
 While a balance of technical proficiency is certain to enhance the marketability of the business analyst, it’s not the focal point of skill.
 The ability to effectively gather and communicate business requirements to the technical development team is key for any analyst within the organization.

 The key is finding the balance between the technical expertise and communication, or developing the balance through education, training, and experience.
+Regardless of which you choose, it is important to determine strengths by asking the right interview questions.
 If finding the right mix becomes a hindrance to filling the position, it might be best to hire the best athlete and train for the specifics.
 Developing crossover skills could potentially be the right answer if there is uncertainty as to which is more important:

 - Technical training for the non-technical candidate.
 Depending on the type of environment, a good overview of the languages, methodologies or processes used can greatly expand a non-technical candidate’s value within the organization.